-Obviously, a shared loan arrangement creates the risk that a co-owner who has paid his/her share could nevertheless face foreclosure because another co-owner failed to pay.
-Tenant in common groups typically manage this risk by (i) undertaking a complete investigation into the background and qualification of potential co-owners before allowing them to join the group, (ii) requiring a similar evaluation each time a tenancy in common ownership interest is resold, (iii) making sure all payments on the shared loans are made form the group bank account (rather than directly from each owner to the lender), (iv) keeping reserve funds which can be used to make payments while a non-paying owner is sold out of the group, and (v) creating a powerful and efficient internal enforcement and foreclosure system.
+Obviously, a shared loan arrangement creates the risk that a co-tenant who has paid his/her share could nevertheless face foreclosure because another co-tenant failed to pay.
+Tenant in common groups typically manage this risk by (i) undertaking a complete investigation into the background and qualification of potential co-tenants before allowing them to join the group, (ii) requiring a similar evaluation each time a tenancy in common ownership interest is resold, (iii) making sure all payments on the shared loans are made form the group bank account (rather than directly from each owner to the lender), (iv) keeping reserve funds which can be used to make payments while a non-paying owner is sold out of the group, and (v) creating a powerful and efficient internal enforcement and foreclosure system.

 A less well understood risk of group tenancy in common loans is that the financing will complicate or prevent resale of tenancy in common shares.
 In most instances tenancies in common with group loans do not refinance the property when a single owner sells.
 Instead, the buyer will join the other owners as a borrower on the existing loan, and will assume the seller’s percentage of the outstanding loan balance under the tenancy in common agreement.
 To accommodate this arrangement, it is important that TIC group loans be assumable.
 Moreover, to minimize the fees and inconvenience sometimes associated with loan assumption, it is beneficial to obtain a loan that allows “partial assumption”, a substitution of a buying owner for a selling owner.
 When allowed, partial assumptions are generally much less expensive than full assumptions, and do not involve re-qualification by the entire owner group.
 Buyers entering into group loan, tenancies in common should consider the assumability of the loan to be its most important feature (more important than the interest rate or origination fee).
 Note that (i) loans with a fixed rate of interest for most or all of the loan term (such as a 30-year fixed rate) are rarely assumable and therefore not suitable as TIC group loans, and (ii) assumable loans are available in all markets and if you are being told otherwise you are being misinformed.

 If the tenancy in common interest being sold has dramatically appreciated in value, there will be a large difference between the sale price and the seller’s percentage of the outstanding loan balance.
 If the buyer does not have a large down payment, the seller will need to (i) accept some of the down payment as a note payable in the future and secured by the property, or (ii) arrange to refinance the property.
 To prevent resale problems, tenancy in common agreements must have detailed rules governing these processes.
 A TIC Agreement which requires a unanimous or majority vote to refinance is not a good idea because it may ultimately prevent resale, and owners often need to resell for unexpected reasons such as job change or loss, illness, divorce or death.
-A well-drafted tenancy in common Agreement balances the costs and risks of refinance by (i) limiting the amount of refinance proceeds each owner can take so that one owner cannot usurp another’s equity, (ii) requiring all owners to participate in the loan application process but imposing all of the costs of the new loan on the owner or owners receiving cash proceeds, and (iii) carefully allocating the financial burden created if the new loan is at a higher interest rate than the old one.
+A well-drafted TIC agreement balances the costs and risks of refinance by (i) limiting the amount of refinance proceeds each owner can take so that one owner cannot usurp another’s equity, (ii) requiring all owners to participate in the loan application process but imposing all of the costs of the new loan on the owner or owners receiving cash proceeds, and (iii) carefully allocating the financial burden created if the new loan is at a higher interest rate than the old one.

 For example, imagine that Jane and Bill are buying a two unit building together for $1,000,000.
 Jane, who will have the right to live in the better unit, is paying $600,000 for her share, and Bill is paying $400,000 for his share.
 The $600,000/400,000 split of the price is based upon the relative value of the two units in the building.
 Bill, who has more savings than Jane but a lower salary, is making a down payment of 25% of his price ($100,000).
 Jane, who has little savings but a good job, is making a down payment of 10% of her price ($60,000).
 The TIC group loan amount will be $840,000 which is the difference between the $1,000,000 purchase price and the total down payment of $160,000 ($100,000 from Bill and $60,000 from Jane).
 Bill’s loan amount is $300,000 (400,000-100,000), and his loan percentage is 35.71% (300,000/840,000).
 Jane’s loan amount is $540,000 (600,000-60,000) ), and her loan percentage is 64.29% (540,000/840,000).
 If the monthly payment on the TIC group loan is $4,200, Bill will pay $1,500 and Jane will pay $2,700.

-Assuming each co-owner pays exactly his/her share of the monthly group loan payment each month, the loan percentages will not need to be adjusted.
+Assuming each co-tenant pays exactly his/her share of the monthly group loan payment each month, the loan percentages will not need to be adjusted.
 The gradual decrease of the amount owed over time (due to loan amortization) will not affect the loan percentages.
-The loan shares will require adjustment only if a co-owner decides to pay more than his/her regular monthly payment (perhaps to pay down his/her loan amount more quickly) or if the loan is refinanced.
+The loan shares will require adjustment only if a co-tenant decides to pay more than his/her regular monthly payment (perhaps to pay down his/her loan amount more quickly) or if the loan is refinanced.
 When loan percentages differ dramatically from ownership percentages, extra documentation should be used to provide additional security to the owner with substantially greater equity.

-What is TIC “wraparound” financing?
+What is TIC wraparound financing?

-In “wraparound” or “all-inclusive” tenancy in common financing, there is one or more underlying loan(s) that predate the tenancy in common formation, for which the prior owner/seller retains responsibility.
+In wraparound or all-inclusive tenancy in common financing, there is one or more underlying loan(s) that predate the tenancy in common formation, for which the prior owner/seller retains responsibility.
 Each TIC buyer obtains an individual loan from the prior owner/seller.
 The TIC owners each pay the seller who, in turn, pays the bank holding the underlying mortgage(s).
 This wraparound tenants in common financing structure has several advantages for all parties as compared to traditional group TIC loans.
 For the buyers, it eliminates the risk that one buyer’s mortgage default will blemish another buyer’s credit, or worse, cause another buyer to lose his/her home and investment.
 For the seller, it (i) diminishes the risk of carrying secondary financing by allowing the seller to make sure payments are current on the senior financing, (ii) allows the seller to charge an interest rate markup on the entire amount financed, and (iii) enables the seller to defer capital gains taxes using the installment sale method.
 Remember that the use of individual seller-wrapped financing does not circumvent the due-on-sale requirements in the underlying loan, so the seller must get the original lender’s permission for the sale.
 Also, the individual tenancy in common loans carried by the seller should not themselves be due on sale because that would make resale difficult; rather, each individual TIC loan should be assumable by a qualified buyer.

 How are TIC property taxes allocated?

 In most counties including San Francisco, the County Assessor will refuse to issue separate property tax assessments and bills for TIC owners because property owned as a TIC is not legally divided.
-As a result, the TIC building has a single assessed value and the co-owner group will receive a single property tax.
+As a result, the TIC building has a single assessed value and the co-tenant group will receive a single property tax.
 There are California counties (e.g. Sonoma and Plumas Counties) where TICs receive separate assessments and bills, and the matter has been considered by the S.F.
 Assessor.

 Where the TIC building receives a single property tax assessment and bill, it is necessary for the tenant in common owners or manager to allocate tax responsibility internally.
 The starting point for tax allocation should be the amount that each co-owner paid for his/her interest.
 When the property tax is increased as the result of the resale of a tenancy in common share, the buyer should pay the entirety of the increase.
-A resale by one co-owner should never increase a non-selling co-owner’s property tax burden.
+A resale by one co-tenant should never increase a non-selling co-tenant’s property tax burden.
 Similarly, when the owner of an entire property sells some tenancy in common shares but retains an ownership interest, his/her property tax allocation should be based on the pre-sale assessed value (meaning that the seller’s property tax actually decreases rather than increases after the sale).
-When property tax increases as the result of some non-sale-related activity by a co-owner (such as an improvement), the entire increase should be paid by the co-owner who triggered the increase.
-When property tax increases as the result of an increase in the applicable tax rate, or a reassessment unrelated the action of a particular co-owner, the increase should be allocated according to the percentages derived from the previous purchase prices and improvements.
+When property tax increases as the result of some non-sale-related activity by a co-tenant (such as an improvement), the entire increase should be paid by the co-tenant who triggered the increase.
+When property tax increases as the result of an increase in the applicable tax rate, or a reassessment unrelated the action of a particular co-tenant, the increase should be allocated according to the percentages derived from the previous purchase prices and improvements.

 How are expenses paid in a tenancy in common?

-Building expenses are divided into “individual expenses” and “group expenses”.
+Building expenses are divided into individual expense and group expenses.
 Individual expenses include maintenance and improvements to unit interiors, personal property insurance, and separately metered utilities; they are paid directly by the individual owners.
 Group expenses include building insurance, property taxes, maintenance and improvements to common areas, shared utilities like water and trash removal, and mortgage payments (when there is a group loan); these expenses are paid through a group bank account using a monthly assessment (aka HOA dues) system.
 Under this system, each owner makes a single monthly payment to the group account.
 The monthly payment is based upon the total of the owner’s share of each of the anticipated group expenses.
 To add predictability and protect against default, even semi-annual and annual expenses, like property taxes and insurance, should be included in the owners’ monthly homeowners dues.